JamesKrW/robot-world/README.md

 ## Overview

-Robot-World predicts future frame conditioned on previous frames and actions, the architeture of which is based on Open OASIS, where:
+Robot-World predicts future frame conditioned on previous frames and actions, the architeture of which is based on Open OASIS.

-- A VAE encodes video frames into a latent space representation
-- DiT predicts future frames based on the encoded representations

 ### Key Features